Adventures in Thai Cooking & Travel

 Coconut: A Fruit, a Nut or a Seed?

-By Kasma Loha-unchit
+by Kasma Loha-unchit

 Coconut - Sprouting Though its name suggests that it is a nut, I've always regarded coconut as a fruit.
 When the coconut is young, it has properties like fruit, and as it matures, it becomes more nutty.
 But in fact it is not a nut or a fruit; it is a seed.